ncoghlan/misc/notes/pep_ideas/index.rst

 Potentially following on from that are various ideas people have had (most notably Graham Dumpleton) to make subinterpreters more robust.
-I'm considering following up PEP 432 with additional work on that, including finally pushing module cleanup completely over to dependence on the cyclic GC (which should help with misbehaviour at interpreter shutdown, but needs to be done with great care to avoid creating ridiculous amounts of uncollectable garbage).
+I'm considering following up PEP 432 with additional work on that, including `making better use of the cyclic GC`_ when destroying modules (which should help with misbehaviour at interpreter shutdown, but needs to be done with great care to avoid creating ridiculous amounts of uncollectable garbage).

 The test helpers in our regression test suite currently suffer from discoverability problems, so I've been working with Chris Jerdonek to